-In honor of Inauguration Week, I thought it would be fun to take a look at the Michael Douglas-Annette Bening romantic comedy “The American President” for Movie Monday.
-It was filmed in 1995 and all of the White House interiors were based on the then-Clinton White House.
+The Michael Douglas-Annette Bening romantic comedy “The American President” was filmed in 1995 and all of the White House interiors were based on the then-Clinton White House.

 Aaron Sorkin wrote the movie and felt that he had so much more to say that he went on to create the popular television series “The West Wing” a few years later.
 Much of the TV show was initially inspired by the film, especially in early episodes where some of the dialogue is almost identical and Sorkin used a lot of the material he had edited out of “The American President.”
 Even the sets used for the film were used again for “The West Wing.”

-Andrew Shepherd plays pool with his Chief of Staff, played by Martin Sheen.
+His Chief of Staff was played by Martin Sheen.
 Aaron Sorkin promoted Sheen to President for “The West Wing.”

 The President’s bedroom: his daughter helps him get dressed for his first date with Sydney.